- Information and Policies

 The fee helps defray the cost of the services of marriage preparation, the clergy, the musician, the liturgy assistant, the sacristan, as well as the cost of utilities such as heat, air-conditioning and electricity.

 A one hundred dollar deposit is required to reserve your wedding date.
-This deposit must be paid within one month of receiving your confirmation letter from the wedding scheduler.
+This deposit must be paid within two weeks of receiving your confirmation letter from the wedding scheduler.
 This deposit is non-refundable.

 Gesu is a very popular place for weddings.
 Many, many young people have come to know and love Gesu from their time at Marquette University.
 Thus, it is not rare to find Gesu being booked for a wedding a year to a year and half ahead of time - summer afternoon weddings especially tend to fill quickly.
 To check available dates, click here.